kcalomento/VBA-Challenge/README.md

 3) Begin with sheet "**Q1**" and run each script (or the entire script with Module 5).
 Then, proceed with running it on each sheet: "**Q2**", "**Q3**", and "**Q4**".
      - Click the green "play/run" button.
      - The same VBA scripts will loop across the entire worksheet.
 How neat!
-4) Now, watch all the data unleash in front of your eyes!
+4) Now, watch all the data come together.

 Check Your Work / See Finished Workbook:
 ----